beteras/dockmirror/README.md

     - No modification to your container/Dockerfile
 - Easy to use
     - Few dependencies available on all Linux distro package system.
     - Just add `dockmirror.py` in front of your docker command.
-No fuzzy modification.
+No fuzzy configuration/modification.
     - Multi user/machine/path by using an UID on volume.
 - Fast
     - rsync is the de facto standard for efficient file sync.